CASE STUDY

 Users can switch between 2D and 3D views seamlessly.

-It brings together the 3 key ingredients of a spatial digital twin: the built environment, the natural environment and live data.
+It brings together the three key ingredients of a spatial digital twin: the built environment, the natural environment and live data.

 Recognising the diverse audience, from urban planners to everyday citizens, the user experience was crafted for intuition and accessibility.
 A responsive design ensured seamless functionality on both desktop and mobile devices.
 Bilingual support in Japanese and English bridged language barriers, while searchable location indexes and thematic maps offered quick access to vital insights.